UNO hired a professor who had been arrested for a sex crime. Then, he ended up harassing a student.

 UNO officials had been aware for 10 months that Vincent was arrested for a sex crime in 2009.
 He had told UNO the arrest was a mistake and that he’d never been tried.

 But Vincent had, in fact, been charged with underage sex solicitation, a jury deadlocked, then he pleaded guilty to a lesser offense and had his criminal record expunged.
-UNO was unaware of this part of Vincent’s criminal history and remained so during interviews with the Illuminator over the last two months.
+UNO was unaware of this part of Vincent’s criminal history and remained so during interviews with the Illuminator over the past two months.

 In an out-of-court settlement reached in August, the state paid the UNO student $20,000 to pull her lawsuit, according to documents released last month in response to a public record request.